guitarbeerchocolate/searchpdo/README.md

 ## How it works
 config.ini contains database connection information. database.class.php make the database connection using PDO. index.php contains the HTML form and is used to contain the results.
-Examine help text within this which show the options for displaying the results. searchpdo.class takes the search string and displays the results.
+Examine help text within this which show the options for displaying the results.<br />
+searchpdo.class takes the search string and displays the results.